 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided.
 These include: grapefruit, grapefruit juice, verapamil, ketoconazole, rifampin, phenytoin, St. John’s wort, and modafanil, among others.
 Be sure to tell your healthcare provider about all medications and supplements you take.

-If at some point you stop taking encorafenib you should also stop taking binimetinib.
+If at some point you stop taking encorafenib you should also stop taking binimetinib or cetuximab.
 Discuss with your provider if you stop taking any medication.

 Storage and Handling

 Store your medication in the original, labeled container at room temperature and in a dry location (unless otherwise directed by your healthcare provider or pharmacist).
 Do not remove the dessicant from the bottle as this protects moisture from affecting the medication.
 This medication should not be stored in a pillbox.
 Keep containers out of reach of children and pets.